dbus-cxx/dbus-cxx/doc/0-mainpage.md

 * Windows is somewhat supported - some developers have succesfully used it on Windows, but this is not well supported at the moment.
 * The API does not always prevent you from doing something incorrectly
+* Variants are fully supported, but are immutable when created

 Most of these limitations are generally not an issue, and most have easy workarounds.
 If you do run into a shortcoming, please open an issue in Github